Department of Biotechnology

 Dr.S.Balamurugan Ph.D., Associate Professor balamurugan.shanmugaraj@kahedu.edu.in Click Here

-Dr.S.Barathkumar M.Sc., Ph.D.
+Dr.S.Barathkumar Ph.D.
 Assistant Professor barathkumar.s@kahedu.edu.in Click Here

 Dr.C.Rajkuberan M.Sc., Ph.D.
 Assistant Professor rajkuberan.c@kahedu.edu.in Click Here